Vapor Intrusion Monitoring

 2. Measurements of VOC concentration changes due to changes in building pressure, weather conditions et al. that are affecting vapor intrusion processes.

-Real-Time Vapor Intrusion Monitoring Using the Vocus PTR-TOF
+Real-Time Vapor Intrusion Monitoring Using the Vocus CI-TOF

 - High mass resolving power enables confident identification of individual VOCs emitted from both indoor and outdoor sources